 Growing up in Colorado, Matt developed a strong sense of self through his time in the mountains and hills surrounding his home.
 More than anything, Matt is thrilled by the chance to make a career from activities normally relegated to weekends or vacation.
 “I’m really happy.
 There aren’t too many people that get to go to Grand Canyon, the coast of California, the Alps, the Himalayas, and the rainforest within a calendar year.”
 Matt’s work with Alpinehikers in Switzerland builds on his experiences guiding and teaching in the American Southwest, India, and Central America.
 When not guiding, Matt works as a photographer and an educator utilizing a variety of methodologies and educational theories to bring high academic standards to non traditional settings with young people and adults alike.
 Matt often posts photos and thoughts on his guiding and teaching experiences on his blog, Viewfinder Dispatch.

-Abby Strauss-Malcolm believes in dynamic balance — moving goal posts — stretching comfort zones — life as an experience of change and growth.
-She’s always willing to get out there to experience things for herself, and she’s always got an outstretched hand and quick laugh ready to encourage anyone who joins her on the journey.
+Abby Strauss-Malcolm believes in dynamic balance — stretching comfort zones — life as an experience of change and growth.
+She’s always willing to get out there to experience things for herself, and she’s always got an outstretched hand and quick laugh ready to encourage anyone who wants to join her.

 Trained in Holistic Health and Adventure Education at Prescott College, Abby is also a certified yoga teacher, Wilderness First Responder, and nationally certified massage therapist.
 Like many professional guides, she considers her ‘office’ to be one of the best parts of her job, and she’s had the opportunity to explore widely from Israel and Jordan, to Mexico, Canada, Alaska, Thailand, India, Vietnam, Singapore, Burma, and much of Europe.